Old-Farmer/im-autoswitch.nvim/README.md

 ## ⚠️Limitation

 - No effect in ssh.
 This plugin will not be loaded in ssh environment.
+While it is technically possible to control the local input method via SSH tunneling to a remote Neovim instance, I find this solution rather inelegant.
+I would much prefer for Neovim to provide more robust, native support for remote development, rather than depending on such compromises to achieve essential functionality.

 ## 🚀Advanced Usage